jcsung-star/Challenge_4/README.md

 # Module_4_Challenge

 This python project contains data preparation, analysis, and visualizations for key risk and return metrics to compare the S&P 500 to four other portfolios.
-The project will calculate risk and return metrics, like the daily returns, standard deviation, and beta.
-It will also identify the portfolio with the best risk-and-return profile in this project.
+The project will calculate risk and return metrics, like the daily returns, standard deviation, sharpe ratio and beta.
+It will provide the ability to identify the most appropriate risk-and-return portfolio to invest in.

 ---